slonigiraf/whitepaper/slonigiraf/ENG.md

 **Tutor of 5 tutees role**: $1/32$ of students (1 from 32) have 5 tutees.

-With growing number of mentees the probability of such role is decreasing sugnificantly.
-We will not discuss the probability of having  more than 5 tutees in larger classes, as probabilites of such roles are too small to generally affect calculations of our model economy.
+As the number of mentees increases, the probability of taking on such a role decreases significantly.
+We will not delve into the probability of having more than 5 mentees in larger classes, as the chances of such roles are minimal and would not significantly impact the calculations of our model economy.

-Growing class number doesn't much affect probabilites of different roles.
-For example 32 from 64 students class will play "tutor of 0 tutees" role.
-It's the same 0.5 probability of the role in class of 32 students.
-We can assume that our estimations of role probabilities are good in general.
+Increasing class size has little effect on the probabilities of different roles.
+For instance, in a class of 64 students, half of the students will take on the role of "tutor of 0 tutees", which is the same probability as in a class of 32 students.
+This suggests that our estimations of role probabilities are generally accurate.

-All students have a tutor as all need to get a diploma.
-The student that have 5 tutees probably gets his diploma by communicating with a tutor outside the group.
-It can be the teacher of parent or any other type of the tutor.
-As we discussed before it's allowed to be a tutor while not having a diploma about the skill but for sure it rises the risk for the tutor to fail his work thus students tend to study the skill first, then get a diploma and only after this teach others.
+All students have a tutor as all are required to obtain a diploma.
+The student with 5 tutees may receive their diploma by communicating with a tutor outside the group, such as a teacher or parent.
+As previously discussed, it is permitted to be a tutor without a diploma in the relevant skill, however, this increases the risk of failure, so students typically choose to first study the skill, obtain the diploma, and then teach others.

 ### Students are allowed to become experts